andrewjw/site/_drafts/what-do-you-want-from-a-team-meeting.md

 Once everyone has had a turn to speak, move on to the agenda.
 At this point, you need to decide what you want out of the meeting this week.
 It could be that there is an urgent problem that needs a decision; in that case, you should steer the group towards making it.
-However, often while there are topics to discuss, the conversation is more about the strategy the team wants to take while tackling a project or problem that is being worked on.
+However, often the conversation is more about deciding the strategy the team wants to take while tackling a project or problem, which will shape the future work.

 While discussing strategy getting as many views as possible is key.
 No idea should be unheard, and while you do eventually need to agree as a team on the desired approach,